rdoxenham/openstack-training/documentation/openstack-manual.md

 So far we've started instances, these instances have received private internal IP addresses (not typically routable outside of the OpenStack environment) and we can view the console via a VNC proxy in a web-browser.
 The next step is to configure access to these instances from outside of the private network.

-As a recap, iptables on the compute nodes provides NAT based networking to the instances, it provides them with both inbound and outbound networking using one or more physical interfaces (configured as public_interface and flat_interface).
-In a production environment the "flat_interface" would typically be connected to a private switch or a private/management network, completely isolated from the public facing interfaces.
-The issue is that public facing traffic cannot directly connect into the instances.
+As a recap, the cloud controller acts as a networking node in this configuration, via the L3-agent it provides the instances with both inbound and outbound networking using one or more physical interfaces (configured as 'br-int' and 'br-ex').
+In a production environment a separate management network would be used for communication between the OpenStack components and an additional dedicated public network interface, completely isolated from the management and inter-instance networks.

-The "public_interface" allows additional IP addresses to be dynamically assigned to instances, ones that are routable from outside of the OpenStack environment.
-Behind the scenes the "public_interface" listens on an additional IP address and uses NAT to tunnel the traffic to the correct instance on the private network.
-Nova network allows us to define these floating IP's and it can be configured to automatically assign them on boot (in addition to the private network, of course) or you can choose to assign them dynamically via the command line tools.
+OpenStack allows us to assign 'floating IPs' to instances to allow network traffic from any external interface to be routed to a specific instance.
+The IP's assigned come directly from one or more external networks, thankfully we've already created one.
+Behind the scenes the node running the L3-agent listens on an additional IP address and uses NAT to tunnel the traffic to the correct instance on the private network.
+Quantum allows us to define these floating IP's and it can be configured to automatically assign them on boot (in addition to the private network, of course) or you can choose to assign them dynamically via the command line tools.

 ##**Creating Floating Addresses**